algorithmiaio/build-wait-action/README.md

     required: true
  ```

-* api_mgmt_key - (required) - your Algorithmia Management API key, which you can learn about [here](https://algorithmia.com/developers/platform/customizing-api-keys).
+* mgmt_api_key - (required) - your Algorithmia Management API key, which you can learn about [here](https://algorithmia.com/developers/platform/customizing-api-keys).
 * algorithm_name (required) - The algorithmia algorithm name for project you're testing.
 This algorithm name must refer to the github repository you attach this action to in order to work properly.
 * api_address - (optional) - The Algorithmia API cluster address you wish to connect to, if using a private cluster; please provide the correct path to your environment.